 There are a few alternative dining and drinking establishments in Kangerlussuaq.
 In the old base laundry, 100 m from KISS there is a small shop and fast food place.
-The is a pizzeria and Thai take-away and bar at "Nordlyset", some 150m from KISS towards the river at the rear of the building.
+The is a bar at "Nordlyset", some 150m from KISS towards the river at the rear of the building.
 Dining is available at the terminal.
 There is a cafeteria where the price of a typical meal is DK Kr.100, and a restaurant.
 In summertime restaurant "Roklubben" is mostly open for the public.
 This lakeside restaurant, some 5 km from Kangerlussuaq, offers a splendid view while dining on Greenland specialities.